Statute of Autonomy of Catalonia of 1979

 Catalonia first obtained a Statute of Autonomy in 1932, during the Second Spanish Republic.
-This law was abolished by General Francisco Franco after the Spanish Civil War, largely because Catalonia had been a region opposed to the Nationalist forces, and during his rule Catalan culture, language, and self-rule were harshly suppressed.
+This law was abolished in 1938 by General Francisco Franco at the beginning of the military occupation of Catalonia by his army during the Spanish Civil War, largely because Catalonia had been stronghold of opposition to the Nationalist forces, and during his rule Catalan culture, language, and self-rule were harshly suppressed.

 Self-government under the statute

 The Generalitat de Catalunya is the institution in which the self-government of Catalonia is politically organised.
 It consists of the Parliament, the President of the Generalitat and the Executive Council or Government of Catalonia.

-The region has gradually achieved a greater degree of autonomy since 1979.
-The Generalitat holds exclusive jurisdiction in various matters of culture, environment, communications, transportation, commerce, public safety and local governments, but in education, health and justice, the region shares jurisdiction with the Spanish government.
+Catalonia has gradually achieved a greater degree of autonomy since 1979.
+The Generalitat holds exclusive jurisdiction in various matters of culture, environment, communications, transportation, commerce, public safety and local governments, but in education and health, the Catalan government shares jurisdiction with the Spanish government.
 Catalonia has its own police force, the Mossos d'Esquadra (literally 'squad lads'), which is currently in the process of taking over most of the role within Catalonia of the Guardia Civil and Policía Nacional, which are under the authority of the Spanish national government, although the Spanish government will keep agents in the region for matters relating to terrorism and immigration.
 Most of the justice system is administered by national judicial institutions.
-The legal system is uniform throughout the Spanish State, with the exception of so-called "civil law", which is administered separately within Catalonia.
+The legal system is uniform throughout the Spanish State, with the exception of so-called "civil law" (private law), which is administered separately within Catalonia.

 As an autonomous community of Spain, Catalonia has no official status or recognition at an international level.